 For cutting the holes, I used a diamond drill bit.
 I bought mine in a kit of several sizes from Amazon, because I needed them for another project as well. (affliate link)

 Basically this bit cuts a hole in ceramics, porcelain, glass, tiles, etc. So cool right?
 You just need to keep it wet when drilling.
+(Click the link below to see them on Amazon)

-I used a drill press for this, it made it super easy to hold everything steady, but you can totally use a hand drill as well.
+I used a drill press for this, it made it super easy to hold everything steady, but you can use a hand drill as well.
 If you’re using a hand drill, start the bit at a slight angle to get things going, then straighten the drill out as soon as the cup begins to be cut.

 For the cup and saucer, we just added a bit of water in the base and that was enough to keep the bit wet.